python/devguide/pullrequest.rst

 `issue tracker`_, please make sure to reference the issue number using bpo-NNNN in the pull request title or message.

-If this is a patch for an unreported issue (assuming you already performed a search on the issue tracker for a pre-existing issue), create a new issue and reference it in the pull request.
-Please fill in as much relevant detail as possible to prevent patch reviewers from having to delay reviewing your patch because of lack of information.
+If this is a pull request for an unreported issue (assuming you already performed a search on the issue tracker for a pre-existing issue), create a new issue and reference it in the pull request.
+Please fill in as much relevant detail as possible to prevent reviewers from having to delay reviewing your pull request because of lack of information.

 .. _issue tracker: http://bugs.python.org